A safe and nurturing workshop for all who identify as women.

 - move from fear to love

 - understand how trauma can be held in the body and how it can be released

 - learn what issues are yours, what issues are your partner’s and what belongs to previous generations.

 The workshop is suitable for women only.
 Mixed workshops are also available.

-Phoenix Arrien has over 20 years experience, providing sacred transformation and healing spaces for people to transform, heal and self-discover.
+Phoenix Arrien is passionate about supporting people’s journeys towards healing and transformation.
+She has over 20 years experience, providing sacred transformation and healing spaces for people to transform, heal and self-discover.
 She was a manager of the ground-breaking Bodywise Project at the Western Region Centre Against Sexual Assault and is an incest survivor thriver.

 Her training and experience includes Aus indigenous healing, Native American & Sth American healing, Maori and Cherokee bodywork, dance/movement, Adventure-based Counselling, Process Work, Voice Dialogue, Healing Ecology, Deep Ecology, writing and meditation.
 She believes that safe space, sacred process, loving community and non-judgemental presence allows healing and transformation to emerge and deep profound change to occur.